abilian/olapy/docs/index.rst

 Welcome to OlaPy's documentation!
 =================================
-**OlaPy** is an OLAP engine with MDX support, web interface (slice & dice) and XMLA support for excel client. it can be found at
+**OlaPy** is an OLAP engine with MDX support and XMLA support for excel client. it can be found at
 `OlaPy <https://github.com/abilian/olapy>`_.